-My research interests are in semantics, pragmatics and psycholinguistics, and my thesis research is on (Croatian) modality.
+My research interests are in semantics, pragmatics and psycholinguistics, and my thesis research is on modality.

-Apart from the semantic and pragmatic aspects of modal elements, I'm also interested in the way we process and acquire modal structures.
-Also, I'm involved in a side project on indexicals that explores how English kids acquire indexical pronouns.
+Apart from the semantic and pragmatic aspects of modal elements, I am also interested in the way we process and acquire modal structures.
+I am currently developing a learnability study that explores possible universal semantic restrictions on acquiring double modal structures.
+Also, I am involved in a side project on indexicals that explores how English kids acquire indexical pronouns.

 - Werkmann-Horvat, A., Gagliardi, A., and Husband, E.M.
 (2015) Indexicals in Shifty Contexts: Problems for Language Acquisition.
 Proceedings of the 40th Boston University Conference on Language Development.
 Somerville, MA: Cascadilla Press.